Looking Back & Feeling Nostalgic

 Garage sales and auctions helped outfit our new soap factory.
 Howard and I found most of our cupboards sitting on the lawn of a neighborhood home that had just remodeled their kitchen.
 We cleaned them, painted them, and proudly added them to our new soap shop.

 So why is Ida feeling so nostalgic now?
-It is because of the picture to the right.
+It is because of the picture below!

 We outgrew that "new space," moved out in 2011 and that old soap room has remained empty for the last 6 years.